zeriahgroup/Travel/travels/2026_Tasmania.md

 **Afternoon: Exploring Launceston**

-**Stop 3: [Cataract Gorge Reserve](https://tasmania.com/points-of-interest/cataract-gorge/) Est. 3 hours leisurely walk Est. 12pm to 2.30pm commute, 2.30pm to 5.30pm for hiking and exploring**
+**Stop 3: [Cataract Gorge Reserve](https://tasmania.com/points-of-interest/cataract-gorge/) - 3 hours leisurely walk - (Est. 12pm to 2.30pm commute, 2.30pm to 5.30pm for hiking and exploring)**
 - Once you arrive in Launceston, head straight to this natural oasis located just a stroll from the city center.
 - You can walk the scenic gorge, take in the towering cliffs, and ride the **world's longest single-span chairlift** for incredible views.
 - Keep an eye out for the abundant wildlife; peacocks roam the grounds freely, and wallabies are frequently spotted.